alxHenry/baseball-drafter-v2/README.md

 ## What's Next

-1. Being in Chakra UI and use their table components
 1. Start local data model.
 Zustand?
+1. ~~Bring in Chakra UI and use their table components~~.
+The app directory currently doesn't support ChakraUI or any component libraries.
+In bringing in Chakra provider at the root of your app, you immediately have to turn the whole thing into a client component, defeating the purpose.